barramandi/legco_2018_byelection/README.md

 ## How it works
 Each counting station in the 2018 LegCo By-election has a code with a prefix letter that corresponds to the District Council Contituency Areas (DCCA).
-Geograqphical demographics from the government census is also based on DCCA.
+Geographical demographics from the government census is also based on DCCA.
 By mapping the political support and demographics in each DCCA, it provides a glimpse of the relationship between the two.